 SPICE funds support graduate (master’s, doctoral, or professional) student initiatives that develop activities to expand the intellectual community of their department or program or many departments and programs.

-The SPICE application opens in Winter Quarter.
+The SPICE application opens in Spring Quarter.
 The first group of SPICE awards were made in Spring 2008.
 Both department-based and interdisciplinary SPICE applications are encouraged.

 Application Opens: March 29, 2021